James Maxwell

 Whether he yields good sense or no.

-Maxwell's own poems also had little success - although some have a certain charm.
-As someone who lived in Paisley he witnessed the impact on the local economy of the opening, in 1790, of the world's first man-made, sea-to-sea ship canal (which linked the River Clyde on the west coast of Scotland to the Firth of Forth and Edinburgh on the east).
+As someone who lived in Paisley he witnessed the impact on the local economy of the opening of the world's first man-made, sea-to-sea ship canal in 1790 (linking the River Clyde on the west coast of Scotland to the Firth of Forth and Edinburgh on the east).

 For here a cabin in each end is found,